KDevRev/holo-wrapper/README.md

 # holo-wrapper
-a holo wrapper repository (not done yet).
+a hololive fandom web wrapper (not done yet).